clhenrick/portfolio/_posts/blog/2022-01-31-color-legend-element.md

 <color-legend class="styled"></color-legend>

-A big thanks to [Nolan Lawson](https://nolanlawson.com/) for his write up on [Options for Styling Web Components](https://nolanlawson.com/2021/01/03/options-for-styling-web-components/), which was influential for how I decided to expose styling the CLE.
+A big thanks to [Nolan Lawson](https://nolanlawson.com/) for his write up on [Options for Styling Web Components](https://nolanlawson.com/2021/01/03/options-for-styling-web-components/), which was influential for how I decided to expose CLE style overrides.
 You can see the full list of CSS Variables for the CLE in its [Readme file on Github](https://github.com/clhenrick/color-legend-element#css-variables).

 ### Inserting Child Content using Slots